ErichDonGubler/vet-wgpu/README.md

   as trusted authors and reviewers.

 - The `commit-list` file is a list of git long hashes of the commits we need to review.
-This can simply be the output from `git rev-list`.
+These are up to you; it could simply be the output from `git rev-list OLD..NEW`.
+But it should contain long commit SHAs, not short hashes.

 - The `commits`, `pulls` and `reviews` subdirectories hold the raw results of individual queries from the GitHub RUST API, produced by